Inouye165/React-Photo-App/docs/PRODUCTION_SETUP.md

 ### Uncaught Exception Handling

-The application implements production-grade error handling following Node.js best practices and big-tech standards (Google, Meta, Netflix):
+The application implements production-grade error handling following Node.js best practices and industry-leading engineering standards:

 **Behavior:**
 - **Uncaught Exceptions**: When an uncaught exception occurs, the application is in an undefined state.
 The server immediately logs the error (with full stack trace) and exits with status code `1`.